-Statement of Economic Interest: Candidates for municipal and school board office must file a personal financial disclosure with the Minneapolis Elections Office within 14 days of filing their candidacy.
+Candidates for municipal office must file a personal financial disclosure with the Minneapolis Elections Office within 14 days of filing their candidacy.
 Candidates will receive Statement of Economic Interest forms when they file for office.
 While this information is not listed publicly, it is subject to the Government Data Practices Act.

-Individuals elected to office will be required to complete a supplementary statement each year they remain in office.
+Individuals elected to office will be required to complete a supplementary report each year in which they remain in office.

-Completion of this form in a timely manner is a requirement of M.S.10A.09.
+Completion of this form in a timely manner is a requirement of Minnesota State Statutes 10A.09.